Senate Bill No. 7

 (a) For purposes of this section:

-(1) "Opioid antagonist" means naloxone hydrochloride that is approved by the federal Food and Drug Administration for the treatment of a drug overdose.
+(3) "Opioid antagonist" means naloxone hydrochloride or other substance that is approved by the federal Food and Drug Administration for the treatment of a drug overdose by intranasal administration.

-(2) "Opioid overdose prevention and treatment training program" or "program" means any program operated by a local health jurisdiction or that is registered by a local health jurisdiction to train individuals to prevent, recognize, and respond to an opiate overdose, and that provides, at a minimum, training in all of the following:
+(4) "Opioid overdose prevention and treatment training program" or "program" means any program operated or approved by the Office of Emergency Medical Services to train individuals to prevent, recognize and respond to an opiate overdose, and that provides, at a minimum, training in all of the following:

 (A) The causes of an opiate overdose;